durandsinclair/bookdown_tutorial/README.md

 But first, we must check that we can push to github.adding a line .
 Adding another line
 Let's add a line from git_test5
+A line I wrote on my local computer in git_test7